monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 This is very exciting because it's low-hanging fruit.
 Not only are there massive cost savings to be realized, but it could actually be very easy to do, too.

-* Prompt-based AI work can be performed by web developers and software engineers.
+* Generative AI work can be performed by web developers and software engineers.
 * There is no need to hire specialists like data scientists or machine learning engineers.
 * The code fits seamlessly into existing software built in Java, JavaScript, Python, etc.
 * There is no need for changes to CI/CD pipelines or development processes.